 It’s a humble ingredient, one that has all but given up its spotlight entirely in the face of bone broth’s rise to fame, but I think it’s time it got its due.
 Or at least its own blog post.

-There is a lot to love about this concoction:
+There is a lot to love about homemade chicken stock:

 - It’s fast and easy: I make it in my crockpot, although you could certainly make it on the stove top by simmering it over low heat.
 Just dump all the ingredients in and walk away.
 Unlike bone broth, chicken stock cooks for a much shorter amount of time (4-6 hours), so you don’t have to leave it overnight or commit your stove for 12-24 hours.
 However, if you are making it in the crockpot, you can cook it overnight and I usually do for simplicity.
 You can either just put it in before you go to bed and cook it for a couple of extra hours, then thin it out with more water after it’s cooked and strained, or – if your machine has a warm setting like mine does – just cook it for 6 hours and let the machine hold on to it for the rest of the night until you wake up.

-- It’s healthy: Don’t confuse this with the high-sodium chicken stock you buy in cans or cartons at the grocery store.
+- It’s healthy: Don’t confuse this with the high-sodium, grocery store-bought broth (as it’s often labelled, even though it is actually the milder chicken stock) you buy in cans or cartons at the grocery store (cough looking at you, Swanson).
 You’re making it from scratch so you can completely control the amount of salt in it.

-- It’s versatile: Yes, of course, you can make soups.
-But you can also use this stock to thin curry, braise meat (probably just chicken), and so many other applications.
+- It’s versatile: Yes, of course, you can make chicken soup.
+But you can also use this homemade stock to thin curry, braise meat (probably just chicken), flavor stir fries, and so many other applications.
 It’s more flavorful than water, so lots of recipes prefer you use stock over water for best results.

 - It’s frugal: I don’t know about you, but when I buy once of those tiny $14 organic rotisserie chickens that ends up lasting maybe 1.5 meals, the idea of getting a little more value out of it is pretty appealing.
 If you consider that the meat provided a meal or two, then the stock (via the carcass) enables two or three more, that chicken now sounds less like overpriced designer poultry and more like a really great deal.